Curricular Practical Training

 Curricular Practical Training (CPT) allows students in the U.S. on an F-1 visa to seek authorization for practical training.
 Using this authorization, you can engage in temporary employment to gain practical experience in your field of study.
 To qualify, CPT must be "an integral part of an established curriculum."
 Students must be enrolled in a course that provides academic credit for CPT.

-CPT can be an alternate work/study, internship, cooperative education, or any other type of required internship or practicum, which is offered by sponsoring employers through cooperative agreements with ECC for which the student receives credit.
+CPT can be an alternate work/study, internship, cooperative education, or any other required internship or practicum offered by sponsoring employers through cooperative agreements with ECC for which the student receives credit.
 This can be a necessary part of the program where employment is required in the field of study to graduate or a non-required part of the program where the practical experience is for credit and directly related to the student's field of study.

 CPT Eligibility Requirements